-Mainers – being the hardy self-sufficient folks they were (and still are) – noticed the growing populartify of their cold-water crustacean and put recent innovations to work:
+Mainers – being the hardy self-sufficient folks they were (and we still are!) – noticed the growing popularity of their cold-water crustacean and put recent innovations to work:

 - A Well Smack – a fishing vessel with a tank that circulated cold seawater – was put to use to ship live lobsters longer distances.